benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseError/README.md

 # Exercise 3: Error handling without exceptions

 Exceptions are "considered harmful" in functional programming.
-The core of the objection is that they require a special execution mode from the runtime, that has very different behaviour to nomrla execution.
+The core of the objection is that they require a special execution mode from the runtime, that has very different behaviour to normal execution.
-But using effects, its possible to implement exception-like behavior using pure functions and with no special runtime support, that can readily handle almost all error scenarios.
+But using effects, it's possible to implement exception-like behavior using pure functions and with no special runtime support, that can readily handle almost all error scenarios.

 In this version, there are two sources of errors: